Suzanne Szasz: Biography

 At a Block Party on East 35th Street between Lexington and Madison Avenue.

-Born Suzanne Szekely in 1915 in Budapest, daughter of Joseph Szekely, a doctor, and Maria.
+She was born Suzanne Szekely in 1915 in Budapest, daughter of Joseph Szekely, a doctor, and Maria.
 At thirty-one, Szasz moved to the United States in 1946.

 In 1947, she divorced her first husband Sandor Szasz, a diplomat, and working in New York State that year as a counsellor at a children's summer camp Szasz began photographing with a borrowed camera.
 Encouraged by winning a cover competition for the Ladies' Home Journal, she became a freelance photographer, selling pictures to Life, Look, Parents, Good Housekeeping, McCall's and Family Circle.
 An example of her work of this period, rare because it was specially commissioned instead of being "on spec", is a story she made, with minimum equipment and mostly available light, over the course of eight months in 1952 for Women's Home Companion magazine; photographs in the children's polio ward of New York's Willard Parker Hospital.
 The series centres on six-year-old Eileen Dicheck.
 Interviewed for a Photography magazine article covering her approach to the story, she says:

 I photograph best when other people are present–where there is a relationship between the child and other children or adults.
 If you put me in a room alone with a child then I can only photograph my relation to the child.
 But I am interested in the real relationships that chIldren have with the world around them, and not how they act in front of the camera.

 From the 1950s onward, she photographed, along with Ray Schorr, at the Pinewoods Camp at Long Pond in Plymouth, Massachusetts, for traditional dance and music.

 Szasz's arresting low-light image of a wide-eyed girl in a toy indian headdress was selected by Edward Steichen for the "Childhood Magic" section of the world-touring The Family of Man show for the Museum of Modern Art, which was seen by nine million viewers.
 She went on to participate in four other international group exhibitions in Europe and held a series of shows in New York.

 Throughout the 1960s and 1970s, Szasz produced portraits of artists and musicians including Russell Oberlin, Leonard Bernstein, Roslyn Tureck, Hilaire Hiler, Sylvia Marlowe, and Lee Hoiby, working alongside, or co-credited with, her husband Ray Schorr.